Conjugate prior

 A conjugate prior is an algebraic convenience, giving a closed-form expression for the posterior; otherwise, numerical integration may be necessary.
-Further, conjugate priors may give intuition by more transparently showing how a likelihood function updates a prior distribution.
+Further, conjugate priors may clarify how a likelihood function updates a prior distribution.

 The concept, as well as the term "conjugate prior", were introduced by Howard Raiffa and Robert Schlaifer in their work on Bayesian decision theory.
 A similar concept had been discovered independently by George Alfred Barnard.